Are your pillows discolored and lumpy? Can you save your pillows and make them look new again? Try our machine washing machine and dryer method.

 Extra High Spin

 This will wash for about two hours, so you may want to time this accordingly with the rest of your day.
 If you plan to wash multiple pillows, start early.
-You can also utilize a laundromat where they have higher capacity washer and dryers to fit multiple pillows at one time.
+You can also utilize a laundromat where they have a higher capacity washer and dryer to fit multiple pillows at one time.

 How To Dry Pillows

 The best way to get the fluff back into your pillow is by using a dryer.
 It allows for thorough, even drying and even fluffing.
 You will need to add two dryer balls along with the pillow.